-Vaccine procurement describes the activities of a country that are necessary to acquire vaccines domestically or internationally, utilizing specific procurement procedures and/or mechanisms.
+Vaccine procurement describes the process of acquiring vaccines domestically or internationally, using specific procurement procedures and/or mechanisms.

-The objective of vaccine procurement is to ensure that country programmes receive products of assured quality at affordable prices in a timely manner in order to optimize immunization programme performance and achieve their goals of reducing mortality and morbidity caused by vaccine preventable diseases.
+The objective of vaccine procurement is to receive products of assured quality at affordable prices in a timely manner, making it possible to optimize immunization programme performance and reduce mortality and morbidity caused by vaccine preventable diseases.

 Vaccine procurement is a highly specialized field that differs from the procurement of other drugs and pharmaceuticals.
 First, vaccines are administered to healthy children and commonly provided free from the government, making vaccine quality and safety a paramount concern.
 Second, there are relatively few vaccine manufacturers and suppliers.
 Currently, only 25 manufacturers export significant quantities of vaccines prequalified by WHO.
 Third, vaccine production requires a long lead-time.
 Assuming production capacity is available, it takes between 6 to 24 months from the time demand is confirmed and the vaccine is delivered.

 Effective vaccine procurement requires a solid understanding of procurement mechanisms and systems, vaccine market dynamics, and the elements of vaccine pricing: